+1 National Travel Survey Table NTSS0502 Trip Start Time by Trip Purpose (Monday to Friday) England

-4 In addition to this, Stevenage has a high level of internalisation of jobs, with many local residents taking up available jobs in Stevenage.
+Page Ref No Objectio n No Policy / Para Proposed Change Date the change was proposed with these purposes.
+In addition to this, Stevenage has a high level of internalisation of jobs, with many local residents taking up available jobs in Stevenage.
 Therefore, commuting distances will be short for many residents.
 A high proportion of all trips, not just commuter trips, are less than 5 miles.

-Figure 4.1 Propensity to Increase Active Travel for Short Trips

-5 Given this, the strategy is to be cognisant of these trip purposes and to target in particular short trips made by car that could easily be made by active travel and public transport instead.

-Active Travel Strategy

-6 Stevenage's cycle network was modelled on Dutch infrastructure and by the 1970s, when the network was finalised, Stevenage was held up as proof that the UK could build a Dutch-style cycle network.

-7 Stevenage's good active travel infrastructure can easily become excellent with further investment.
+Figure 4.1 - Propensity to Increase Active Travel for Short Trips (as ED127, page 15) Given this, the strategy is to be cognisant of these trip purposes and to target in particular short trips made by car that could easily be made by active travel and public transport instead.
+Active Travel Strategy Existing Situation Stevenage's cycle network was modelled on Dutch infrastructure and by the 1970s, when the network was finalised, Stevenage was held up as proof that the UK could build a Dutch-style cycle network.
+Stevenage's good active travel infrastructure can easily become excellent with further investment.
 The cycle routes have the capacity to accommodate significant movement by bicycle, becoming material economic conduits for movement.
 Appendix i is the cycle map of the whole Stevenage network.
+(Stevenage Cycle Route Network map to be inserted at the end of the Mobility Strategy, as ED127, final page). proposeu

-8 Stevenage Borough Council will place a high priority on active travel.
+Page Ref No Objectio n No Policy / Para Proposed Change Date the change was proposed Stevenage Borough Council will place a high priority on active travel.
 For the purposes of this Local Plan and beyond, it will plan on the basis that the proportion of travel by active travel will increase, that commuter peak car demand will remain broadly static and therefore that the proportion of travel by car driver will decrease.

-9 The strategy is to further encourage this shift through the creation of an active travel /car differential whereby it is more attractive to cycle for short journeys than drive.

-10 The existence of the extensive, segregated cycle infrastructure means that Stevenage is better equipped than many towns to facilitate safe and convenient cycling and encourage this change in emphasis.

-11 In Hertfordshire, it has been estimated that 63% of all journeys are less than 5 miles.
+The strategy is to further encourage this shift through the creation of an active travel /car differential whereby it is more attractive to cycle for short journeys than drive.
+The existence of the extensive, segregated cycle infrastructure means that Stevenage is better equipped than many towns to facilitate safe and convenient cycling and encourage this change in emphasis.
+In Hertfordshire, it has been estimated that 63% of all journeys are less than 5 miles.
 Not only has Stevenage been designed with cycling in mind, but the majority of trips are of a distance that can comfortably be accommodated by a choice of means of mobility.

-12 The strategy will focus on the following aspects:
+The strategy will focus on the following aspects: Cycle Strategy: an up to date cycling strategy will be prepared for Stevenage that will set out the strategy, measures and timescales for implementation.
+The strategy will consider all potential cycle trip purposes, including commuting, cycling to school and recreational cycling.
+An upgraded cycle network: the highest priority for investment will be the upgrade of the existing cycle network, which has